-The compendium (pdf, 691 kb) is a document that lists special designations, closures, permit requirements, and other restrictions imposed under discretionary authority of the superintendent.
+The (pdf, 691 kb) is a document that lists special designations, closures, permit requirements, and other restrictions imposed under discretionary authority of the superintendent.

 Marijuana on Federal Lands

 Posted: January 27, 2014.
 With the legalization of marijuana in the State of Colorado, Mesa Verde National Park would like to provide clarification regarding the use of possession of marijuana on Federal lands.
 The recently passed Colorado State law, which allows for limited recreational marijuana use under certain conditions, has no bearing on Federal laws which continue to identify marijuana as a Schedule I illegal drug, and prohibit its use.

 Possession of marijuana or use of any amount of marijuana is still prohibited in Mesa Verde National Park, its facilities, concessions, and campgrounds.
 Violations are punishable by a fine of not more than $5,000.00 for an individual or $10,000.00 for an organization, or imprisonment for not more than six months, or both (16 U.S.C.
 551, 18 U.S.C.
 3559 and 3571).